Meet Our California Wildfires Recovery Fund Grantee Partners

 Humboldt Area Foundation was awarded $250,000 to subgrant to local organizations serving the most marginalized populations in their four-county service area significantly affected by last season’s fires.
 A portion of these funds will support local Indigenous communities most disproportionately affected by the fires and have limited access to resources.
 Some funding for this grant comes from the CDP COVID-19 Response Fund to support recovery from the layered effects of multiple disasters on these communities.

-La Familia Sana received $150,000 to provide group and individual mental health counseling to members of the Latinx community who have been devastated by the loss of income due to wildfires and the cascading impacts of stress, depression and anxiety arising from concerns over necessities such as food security, housing, health and the effects on family life.
+La Familia Sana received $150,000 to provide bilingual and bicultural mental health counseling to members of the Latinx community who have been devastated by the loss of income due to wildfires and the cascading impacts of stress, depression and anxiety arising from concerns over necessities such as food security, housing, health and the effects on family life.
 Unresolved mental health issues that arose from past fires are exacerbated by the current extreme drought and fears of fires.

 Latino Community Foundation (LCF) was awarded $200,000 to LCF’s Wildfire Relief and Love Not Fear funds.
 The Wildfire Relief Fund supports Latino-led grassroots organizations on the frontlines of relief and recovery efforts.
 Funding provides emergency assistance and builds resilience in Latino and undocumented communities across California.
 LCF’s Love Not Fear Fund provides direct relief to California’s most marginalized Latino and farmworker communities.
 The CDP COVID-19 Response Fund provided supplemental funding to support the layered traumatic effects of multiple disasters on these communities.